-Dr. Anderson is an experimental psychologist specializing in animal behavior.
-His research focuses on avian species, with a particular interest in flamingos and budgerigars.
+Dr. Anderson is an experimental psychologist specializing in animal behavior/comparative psychology.
+His research focuses on the behavior of avian species, with a particular interest in highly social birds such as flamingos and budgerigars.

 Some of his specific research interests include: animal learning & cognition, animal personality & curiosity, avian social behaviors (aggression, pair-bonding, etc.), laterality, resting behaviors, and behavioral correlates of avian health and wellbeing.
 He also has an interest in human-avian relations.

 Anderson, M. J. (Ed.).
 (2017).
 Flamingos: Behavior, Biology, and Relationship with Humans.
 Hauppauge, NY: Nova Science Publishers, Inc., ISBN: 978-1-53610-236-9.